cjrh/cancelkulture/README.md

 # cancelkulture
-Cancellable subprocesses
+Cancellable subprocesses in Python (including for asyncio run_in_executor)

-## ⚠️  Warning - this is pretty experimental ⚠️
+## ⚠️  Warning - texperimental ⚠️

 Do not use this for anything important if you don't understand what it's doing.